 Section 5.
 Compensation.

-Officers shall not receive any compensation from IABC/Phoenix for their services as officers.
+Officers and members of the leadership team shall not receive any compensation from IABC Phoenix for their services.

 Section 6.
 Audits.

-The accounts of IABC/Phoenix shall be audited by a Certified Public Accountant or an audit committee selected by the Executive Board not less than annually.
-The Accountant or committee shall provide a written report to the Executive Board.
+The accounts of IABC Phoenix shall be audited by a Certified Public Accountant or an audit committee selected by the Executive Board at least every three years.
+The accountant or committee shall provide a written report to the Executive Board.

 Article 12.
 Policy Manual